Dylan Guenther: Playing career

 Guenther attended the Coyotes' 2023 training camp, but was assigned to Arizona's American Hockey League affiliate, the Tucson Roadrunners, to begin the 2023–24 season.
 Guenther was recalled by Arizona on January 6, 2024 after Jason Zucker was suspended.
 At the time, he was leading the Roadrunners in scoring with 10 goals and 18 assists in 29 games played.
 Guenther made his season debut with the Coyotes on January 7, scoring one of the team's two goals in a 6–2 loss to the Winnipeg Jets.
 He was judged to have performed sufficiently well that when Zucker was able to return to the roster, Guenther remained with the team.
 With the Coyotes announced as relocating to Utah following the conclusion of the NHL season (though the franchise was treated as inactive, with the Utah Hockey Club being an expansion franchise), Guenther scored the team's penultimate goal in Arizona in its season-ending 5–2 victory over the Edmonton Oilers on April 17, before being transferred along with the rest of the Coyotes personnel to the new Utah franchise.

-In the 2024–25 season opener for Utah, on October 8, 2024, Guenther scored the first goal in franchise history against the Chicago Blackhawks.
+Before the start of 2024–25 NHL season, Guenther signed an eight-year, $57 million contract extension with Utah, beginning in the 2025–26 NHL season.
+In Utah's season opener, on October 8, 2024, Guenther scored the first goal in franchise history against the Chicago Blackhawks.
 He scored his second goal for the franchise on an empty net late in the third period of Utah's 5–2 inaugural win over Chicago.